-Coding and marking on wire, cable and pipe exists for many reasons.
+Printing and marking on wire and cable exists for many reasons.
 Manufacturers need to identify part numbers, lot codes and production dates.
 Some codes are needed to meet regulatory compliance, such as listing material composition, electrical insulation rating and resistance to fire.

 Others help with product measurement and installation.
-And some markings serve as the primary means for branding the product with the manufacturer's name and logo-particularly in the pipe industry.
+And some markings serve as the primary means for branding the product with the manufacturer's name and logo.

 It all adds up to a lot of printing that is essential to the quality, compliance, traceability and even the brand identity of the product.
-Regardless of the reason for coding and marking products, this information has to be visible on a wide variety of colored substrates and withstand the friction of product winding, storage and installation without smudging or transferring.
+Regardless of the reason for printing and marking products, this information has to be visible on a wide variety of substrates and withstand the friction of product winding, storage and installation without smudging or transferring.
 But first, the codes need to get on the product.

-It's a Tough Business
+It's a tough business